It is a rare example of a well-preserved 19th century walled garden. Very few of these types of gardens have survived to this day.

+The NCC has been the steward of the Maplelawn Garden since the 1950s.
 In 1989, Maplelawn was designated a national historic site by the Historic Sites and Monuments Board of Canada.
-In 1993, a group of volunteers came together as the Friends of Maplelawn Garden with the objective of preserving and rehabilitating the walled garden.
+In 1993, a group of volunteers came together as the Friends of Maplelawn Garden, with the objective of preserving and rehabilitating the walled garden.
 In so doing, they discovered a large variety of perennials still thriving within its walls, such as the old peonies for which the garden was once famous.

-The Friends of Maplelawn Garden have worked with the NCC on several initiatives to restore the garden into a historically-inspired version of how it looked over the years from when it was first built in the 1830s and then renewed in the 1930s
+The Friends of Maplelawn Garden have worked with the NCC on several initiatives to restore the garden to a historically inspired version of how it looked over the years from the time when it was first created in the 1830s and then renewed in the 1930s